robotframework/robotframework/doc/releasenotes/rf-3.0.rst

 For more details and other installation approaches, see the `installation instructions <../../INSTALL.rst>`_.

 Separate Windows installers are not created anymore.
-The standalone jar distribution can be and the standalone JAR with Jython 2.7 is available at `Maven central
+The standalone jar with Jython 2.7 is available at `Maven central
 <http://search.maven.org/#search%7Cga%7C1%7Ca%3Arobotframework>`_.

 Robot Framework 3.0 was released on Thursday December 31, 2015.